NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 *  Visualizations
     *  Data Portal graphs cannot be exported as PNG images in Internet Explorer.
 Graphs can be exported in PNG or SVG format from Chrome or Firefox browsers <!-- PRTL-1325 / PRTL-1114 -->.
 Internet Explorer does not display chart legend and title when re-opening previously downloaded SVG files, the recommendation is to open downloaded SVG files with another program.
     *  In the protein viewer there may be overlapping mutations.
 In this case mousing over a point will just show a single mutation and the other mutations at this location will not be apparent.  <!--SV-750-->
+*  Project page
+    *  On the project page, the Summary Case Count link should open the case tab on the Repository page - instead it opens the file page <!--PRTL-1591-->
 *  Entity page
     *  On the mutation entity page, in the Consequences Table, the "Coding DNA Change" column is not populated for rows that do not correspond to the canonical mutation. <!-- SV-751 -->
 *  Repository and Cart